Response of the Hodgkin-Huxley neuron to a periodic sequence of biphasic pulses: Discussion

-The firing threshold of the HH model is a nonmonotonic function of frequency with the minimum at the main resonance frequency.
-A local minimum exists also at very high stimulation rate.
-At the resonant frequencies the solution is always unique and the firing rate is a continuous function of the pulse amplitude.
-At non-resonant frequencies the HH neuron is bistable, i.e. the firing state coexists with the excitable state, and the transition to excitability is discontinuous.
-Charge-balancing has no effect on the topology of the global bifurcation diagram in the period-amplitude plane.
-Fig. \ref{respdiag-width=0.6} closely resembles results obtained for monophasic stimulation\cite{Borkowski2011}.
+The global bifurcation diagram of the HH neuron stimulated by biphasic charge-balanced pulses is very similar to the diagram obtained in the study of monophasic stimulation \cite{Borkowski2011}.
+Charge-balancing has no effect on topology of the global bifurcation diagram in the period-amplitude plane.
+Fig. \ref{fig2} closely resembles results obtained for the monophasic stimulation \cite{Borkowski2011}.
 These properties are quite general, provided the width of the current pulses is sufficiently small, which implies $\tau_1<5\textrm{ms}$ for the classic HH parameter set, and should hold for other, non-rectangular pulse shapes.